-In anticipation of our upcoming Cluster and Collateral Research 101: 2017 course, let’s look at some ways to solve genealogy problems with cluster research!
+In anticipation of our upcoming Cluster and Collateral Research course in May 2020, let’s look at some ways to solve genealogy problems with cluster research!

 - If you can’t find an ancestor’s parents’ names, you might be able to identify her brother and then establish his parents.